digital-peaks/web-aoa/r/r_documentation.md

 # Basics
-The aim of the software is to allow users to easiely perform land-use / land-cover classifications based on Sentinel-2A EO-data using machine learning procedures and acess the precision and quality of the results.
+The aim of the software is to allow users to easily perform land-use/land-cover classifications based on Sentinel-2A EO-data using machine learning procedures and assess the precision and quality of the results.
 The assessment can be performed using the Area of Applicability (AoA) (link to paper) and the dissimilarity index (DI).
-The AOA allows allows for some statements to be made as to the applicability of the trained model to the area of interest.
-The DI describes how similar the area of interest and the area (its feratures) used for the training of the applyed model are.
-The implementtation of the processing compinend of the software is implemnted using the language R. The user can decide if a preexisting model should be used or train a new model.
+The AOA allows for some statements to be made as to the applicability of the trained model to the area of interest.
+The DI describes how similar the area of interest and the area (its features) used for the training of the applied model are.
+The implementation of the processing compinend of the software is implemented using the language R. The user can decide if a preexisting model should be used or train a new model.

 # Dependencies
 1. CAST (https://cran.r-project.org/web/packages/CAST/index.html)